mateussouzaweb/kvm-qemu-virtualization-guide/Docs/4 - Management.md

 ## Disk Management

 Every virtual machine will need an exclusive disk to run.
-Usually, ``.qcow2`` or ``.raw`` disk images are used on this subject, but we will use a different approach targeting best performance.
-That way, the recommended mode of creating VMs disk to achieve maximum performance is via LVM partitions inside the host or with directly attached disk.
+Usually, ``.qcow2`` or ``.raw`` disk images are used on this subject, but we will use a different approach with directly attached disk or LVM partitions targeting best performance.
 If you don't have an extra high-speed disk like SSD or NVME disk to directly attach to the VM, use the command below to create a new partition exclusively to that VM inside the host disk:

 ```bash
 lvcreate -n ${NAME} -L 100G ${VOLUME_GROUP}